PatrickWWWANG/Leetcode/Day63.md

 ---

+### Dijkstra's Algorithm
+Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a weighted graph.
+It  finds the shortest path from a given source node to every other node.
+Weights in graph can't be negative to use Dijkstra's algorithm.
+1. Choose the closest node that is not visited.
+2. Mark the node as visited.
+3. Update the minDist array, using min(current value, distance travelling via the current node).
+If path reconstruction is required, we need another parent array.

+---

 ### 1. 210 Course Schedule II
 There are a total of numCourses courses you have to take, labeled from 0 to numCourses - 1.
 You are given an array prerequisites where prerequisites[i] = [ai, bi] indicates that you must take course bi first if you want to take course ai.
 Return the ordering of courses you should take to finish all courses.
 Construct the problem as a graph, with edges from prerequisites to later courses.
 Do a topological sorting.